httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Status: standard

-To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional algorithms are defined:
+To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional digest-algorithms are defined:

   {: vspace="0"}
   id-sha-512